wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. For Account Name (to be used as part of the DNS address for requests to the service)

-   The globally unique account name.
+   PROTIP: This should be globally unique account name.
 The portal will check the name in real time.
+   Account names are limited to 44 characters, and can only contain lowercase letters, numbers, and the hyphen (-) character.
+The account name must start with a letter and must end with a letter or number.
+The account name must be unique within Azure.
+If the name is already in use, you'll need to try a different name.

 1. For Capacity mode, <a target="_blank" href="https://aka.ms/cosmos-models">Learn more</a>. <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/plan-manage-costs#estimating-serverless-costs">Estimate costs</a>.
    * leave the default "Provisioned throughput" for workloads with sustained traffic requiring predictable performance, billed by Request Units per second (RU/s) <strong>provisioned</strong>.
 Unlimited storage per container.